We’ve just made the best slime ever…..and it smells amazing!

 - We stirred this really, really well.

-- Next we added a few drops of food colouring.
+- Next we added a few drops of food colouring, and stirred this in.

-- Then we added the borax solution (see Lab Notes below), a little at a time using a pipette, and again stirred really well.
+- Then we added the Activator (see Lab Notes below), a little at a time, and again stirred really well.

 - The slime started to form immediately, this is polymerisation reaction of the polyvinyl acetate (PVA) in the glue.
-But we really needed to feel the slime in our hands to determine if we needed to add some more Borax.
+But we really needed to feel the slime in our hands to determine if we needed to add some more Activator.
 So, we started to touch and squidge it.
-As it felt too sticky we added a splosh of borax, no pipette this time, we just gentle poured a splosh from the bottle.
-We kept kneading and squidging it until it was perfect!
+As it felt too sticky we added a squirt of Activator.
+We kept kneading and squidging, and adding more Activator, until it was perfect!

-- As you can see the amount of borax used is down to preference, you may like your slime sticky or runny, but we prefer it to be slightly rubbery.
-With the basic PVA glue & borax slime recipe, you can add too much borax and make a friable putty that doesn’t stretch, but we found with this mousse-y recipe that didn’t happen.
+- The amount of Activator used is down to preference – if you like yours sticky or runny, don’t add loads of Activator, if you want it slightly rubbery, add more Activator.
+However, if you add too much Activator you end up with a friable putty that doesn’t stretch, but we found with this mousse-y recipe that didn’t happen.
 Bonus!

 Not all PVA glues work, avoid the ones in the DIY section.
-We’ve had success with PVA craft glue from the well know UK shop, The Works, but our favourite is from the craft suppliers, Baker Ross.
-We’ve not found a clear PVA glue in the UK that is any good yet, that’s our current project!
+We’ve had success with PVA craft glue from the well known UK shop, The Works, and from Baker Ross.

-Nothing works as well as a saturated solution of sodium tetraborate.
-We avoid any alternatives.
-For example, some recipes suggest using contact lens cleaner that contains boric acid, some say use a starch solution, the kind for spraying on shirts to keep them crisp…..well, they just don’t work as well as Borax.
-You may have heard about safety concerns about borax – it’s your job to get informed about these safety issues, and make a decision based on the evidence.
-In the UK the raw material is classified as toxic, but a saturated solution, i.e. a 4% solution (equivalent to 40g/dm3) is of low hazard.
+You may have heard about safety concerns about borax, and if you want to use and make your own borax solution, it’s down to you to get informed about the safety issues and make a decision based on the evidence.
+In the UK the raw material (sodium tetraborate) is classified as toxic, but a weak solution, e.g. 2.5% is of low hazard.
 At Sciencedipity, we wear Personal Protective Equipment when making up a solution of sodium tetraborate, and we make it up away from others.
 We keep the raw material out of reach of children and pregnant women.
 In case you were wondering, in America borax is readily available to buy in shops as a laundry supplement as it’s not classified as toxic over there!

 If you tackle this activity at home you do so at your own risk.
 If you have as much fun as we did, feel free to share your pictures with us on Facebook.